cs231n/cs231n.github.io/understanding-cnn.md

 ## Visualizing what ConvNets learn

-Several approaches for understanding and visualizing Convolutional Networks have been developed in the literature, partly as a response the common criticism that the learned features are not interpretable.
+Several approaches for understanding and visualizing Convolutional Networks have been developed in the literature, partly as a response the common criticism that the learned features in a Neural Network are not interpretable.
 In this section we briefly survey some of these approaches and related work.

 ### Visualizing the activations and first-layer weights